Vietnam.vn - Nền tảng quảng bá Việt Nam

 Team PetKulLeon from RMIT's Melbourne campus won the overall first prize.
 Team Deadline-Haters , comprising three exchange students and one transfer student from RMIT Vietnam studying in Melbourne, won the runner-up title.

-Sharing her team's experience, Le Nguyen My Chau, representative of the Deadline-Haters team, said that this was a great opportunity to learn and grasp the concept of how a hackathon works because none of the team members had ever participated in a similar competition before.
+Sharing her team's experience, Le Nguyen My Chau, representative of the Deadline-Haters team, said that this was a great opportunity to learn and grasp the concept of how a hackathon works because none of the team members had participated in a similar competition before.

 The success of this inaugural hackathon laid a solid foundation for future cross-national collaborations in technology education, and underscored RMIT’s commitment to driving innovation in AI and cybersecurity across its global network.

-The Generative AI and Information Security Hackathon is organized by the School of Computer Science and RACE Hub at RMIT Australia, in collaboration with the School of Science, Engineering and Technology at RMIT Vietnam, with the support of Amazon Web Services (AWS), NAB and De Heus.
+The Generative AI and Information Security Hackathon is organized by the School of Computer Science and RACE Hub at RMIT Australia, in collaboration with the School of Science, Engineering and Technology at RMIT Vietnam with the support of Amazon Web Services (AWS), NAB and De Heus.

 Source: https://nhandan.vn/su-kien-lap-trinh-lien-quoc-gia-thu-hut-tai-nang-ai-va-an-toan-thong-tin-post845513.html